-Often, when we become offended, it is because the words or action triggered a subconcious painful memory of an unmet need or expectation.
-Other times, we become offended because a selfish desire was not met or our pride was hurt.
+Often, when we become offended, it is because the words or action triggered a subconscious painful memory of an unmet need or expectation.
+Other times, we become offended because a selfish desire was not met, or our pride was hurt.
 All of humanity struggles with being self-centered.
 For instance, someone does something to you or says something about you that you thought was unloving; your first response is to think; that wasn’t right; I didn’t like that.
 Or you weren’t acknowledged for an achievement, or accepted into a group, or ignored, etc., which hurt your pride.
 So, when we become offended, we open the door to the temptation to be angry, bitter, depressed, then to slander, gossip, and say hurtful things.
 Our thoughts and feelings become controlled by the offense, and we do and say hurtful things.
 To be free from the control of offenses, do the following three actions.

 Sometimes though, you need to set boundaries for people who continue to say abusive, hurtful words, after you have first spoken to them about how their unloving words affect you.
 You need not let their words control your thinking, feelings, beliefs, and attitude, which is hard to do, but possible when you are quick to forgive.

 For example, I became offended by the words on an anniversary card my wonderful husband gave me.
 He did not intend to offend me, but when I explained why I was offended, he apologized and tried to make it right.
 Unfortunately, I allowed the offense to get into my heart and control my feelings, and I became miserable and said hurtful things.
 I’m sure no one else has done that.